CogStack/annotations-ingester/README.md

 - `threads` - the number of processing threads to speed up the ingestion.

 The sub-entry `sink` specifies additional options during sending the processed annotations:
 - `split-index-by-field` - the name of the field in the returned annotations the value of which will be used as a prefix for the index name (e.g., used to send annotations of different types to separate indices).
+If you don't want this functionality simply leave the field empty, otherwise , to split by annotation type use `type`

 The sub-entry `nlp` specifies additional options during processing the documents with NLP:
 - `skip-processed-doc-check` - whether to skip checking for already processed documents in ElasticSearch,